 How To Make Pioneer Woman Lemon Rosemary Scones

-- Prepare for baking: Preheat your oven to 350°F. Line a large cookie sheet with parchment paper or a baking mat.
+- Prep the oven and pan: Preheat oven to 350°F. Line a baking sheet with parchment paper or a silicone baking mat.

-- Combine dry ingredients: In a large bowl, sift together the flour, granulated sugar, baking powder, and salt.
+- Mix dry ingredients: In a large mixing bowl, sift together the flour, granulated sugar, baking powder, and salt.

-- Steep the wet ingredients: In a separate small bowl, whisk the heavy cream with the egg, lemon zest, and 1 tablespoon of rosemary.
-Let this mixture sit for 10-15 minutes to allow the flavors to infuse the cream.
+- Steep wet ingredients: In a small bowl, whisk together the heavy cream, egg, lemon zest, and 1 tablespoon rosemary.
+Let sit for 10–15 minutes to infuse.

-- Cut in the butter: Add the chilled butter pieces to the flour mixture.
-Use a pastry cutter or two knives to cut the butter into the flour until the mixture resembles coarse crumbs.
+- Cut in the butter: Add the cold butter pieces to the flour mixture.
+Cut it in with a pastry cutter or knives until the texture resembles coarse crumbs.

-- Form the dough: Pour the cream mixture into the flour mixture.
-Use a fork to gently stir until a crumbly dough forms.
-If it seems too dry to work with, add another splash of heavy cream.
+- Form the dough: Stir the cream mixture into the dry mixture with a fork until a crumbly dough forms.
+Add a splash of cream if it’s too dry.

-- Bake the scones: Transfer the scones to the prepared baking sheet.
-Bake for 18 minutes, or until just beginning to turn golden.
-Let them cool on the baking sheet for 15 minutes before moving them to a wire rack to cool completely.
+- Bake the scones: Transfer to the baking sheet and bake for 18 minutes, until just golden.
+Cool on the sheet for 15 minutes, then move to a wire rack.

-- Glaze the scones: Once the scones are completely cool, dip each one into the glaze, turning to coat.
-Place them back on the cooling rack and let the glaze set completely, which takes about an hour.
+- Glaze and set: Dip each cooled scone into the glaze to coat.
+Place back on the rack and let the glaze set for about 1 hour.

 Recipe Tips

-Refrigerate: Store the glazed scones in an airtight container at room temperature for up to 3 days.
+Room temperature: Store glazed scones in an airtight container for up to 2 days.

 - Calories: 265 kcal